Colorado College Costs 2026

 Cost of Living Index

 The average college graduate in Colorado earns $53,200 in their first year after graduation, with a cost of living index of 105 (the national average is 100).
 Colorado's cost of living is near the national average, offering a balanced relationship between earnings and expenses.
-With a 56% graduation rate at public universities, students who choose Colorado schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 56% public-university graduation benchmark, students who choose Colorado schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Colorado